 1. The Classic: A Book

 Yes, that’s right.
 The good ‘ol book is still one of the greatest gifts there is.
-An excellent one to consider this year is Tim Ferriss’ recently-released The 4-Hour Chef: The Simple Path to Cooking Like a Pro, Learning Anything, and Living the Good Life.
-It’s hard to beat.
+One of my favorite non-fiction works this year is 21 Lessons for the 21st Century by Yuval Noah Harari.
+Not exactly feel-good reading, but if the recipient is someone who enjoys challenging thinking, this one is hard to beat.
 As far as fiction goes, A Gentleman in Moscow by Amor Towles takes the prixe for me this year.
 Of course, I am also partial to the much briefer 10 Ways to Be a Better Learner.
 Personally, I prefer an actual physical book when it comes to gift giving, but giving a digital version is easy enough.
-Indeed, with the basic Kindle now starting at $69, you may want to consider giving not only a digital book but the e-reader as well.
+Indeed, with the basic Kindle now starting at $79.99, you may want to consider giving not only a digital book but the e-reader as well.

 2. Powerful Note-taking